-Recycling of PV Panel that are damaged or at the end of life The amount of Solar PVs to be disposed will be at considerable amounts during the implementation of the program the impacts of which could be minimized through recycling.
-Moderate The waste management legislation in the country does not have specific requirements for the recycling of the solar panels.
-Solid waste management and recycling infrastructure, including facilities for the disposal of waste have room for improvement especially for the disposal of not- in-use solar panels and BESS.
-TSKB/TKYB has proposed approaches to be implemented during the Program for the enhancement of the GIIP for the recycling of the solar panels among the users and manufacturers.
-Recycling of BESS units at the end of operational life BESS units contain chemicals that would need to be recycled to minimize their harmful environmental effects Moderate There is national regulation on the Recycling of Waste Batteries and Accumulators.
-However the implementation of the requirements of this regulation in relation to BESS is not yet established.
+Recycling of PV Panel The amount of Solar PVs to be Moderate The waste management

+that are damaged or at disposed will be at considerable legislation in the country

+the end of life amounts during the does not have specific

+implementation of the program requirements for the

+the impacts of which could be recycling of the solar

+minimized through recycling. panels.
+Solid waste

+management and

+recycling infrastructure,

+including facilities for

+the disposal of waste

+have room for

+improvement especially

+for the disposal of not-

+n-use solar panels and

+DESS.

+TSKB/TKYB has

+proposed approaches to

+be implemented during

+the Program for the

+enhancement of the

+GIIP for the recycling of

+the solar panels among

+the users and

+manufacturers.

+Recycling of BESS units at BESS units contain chemicals that Moderate There is national

+the end of operational would need to be recycled to regulation on the

+life minimize their harmful Recycling of Waste

+environmental effects Batteries and

+Accumulators.
+However

+the implementation of

+the requirements of this

+regulation in relation to

+BESS is not yet

+established .